aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

 * **[Karpenter conversion tool](https://github.com/aws/karpenter/tree/main/tools/karpenter-convert)**: Simplifies the creation of NodePool and EC2NodeClass manifests.
 * **[Compatibility]({{< relref "compatibility.md" >}})**: Offers details about Karpenter compatibility with different versions of Kubernetes and other components.

-#### Procedure
+##### Procedure

-This procedure assumes you are running the Karpenter controller on cluster and want to upgrade that cluster to v0.32.
+This procedure assumes you are running the Karpenter controller on cluster and want to upgrade that cluster to v0.32.x.

 **NOTE**: Please read through the entire procedure before beginning the upgrade.
 There are major changes in this upgrade, so you should carefully evaluate your cluster and workloads before proceeding.

-##### Install Karpenter

-1. Determine the current cluster version: Run the following to make sure that your Karpenter version is v0.31:
+1. Determine the current cluster version: Run the following to make sure that your Karpenter version is v0.31.x:
    ```
    kubectl get pod -A | grep karpenter
    kubectl describe pod -n karpenter-xxxxxxxxxx-xxxxx | grep Image: | grep v0.....